-US Open Preparing To Go Ahead As Scheduled
+US Open preparing to go ahead as scheduled

 The US Open is prepared to push back the start of the tournament, and it seemed to aim a dig at the French Open over its lack of communication.

-"The USTA is continuing to plan for the 2020 US Open and is not at this time implementing any changes to the schedule," read a statement posted by the US Open Twitter account on Tuesday.
+"The USTA is continuing to plan for the 2020 US Open and is not at this time implementing any changes to the schedule," read a statement posted by the US Open Twitter account.

 "These are unprecedented times, though, and we are assessing all of our options, including the possibility of moving the tournament to a later date.